 Take time to thoughtfully asses your unique situation.
 This sounds obvious but is often overlooked during emergencies.
-Our instinct is to act when crashing markets syphon precious liquidity out of our assets and orders are being postponed or cancelled.
+Our instinct is to act when crashing markets siphon precious liquidity out of our assets and orders are being postponed or canceled.
 Plot out your worst-case scenario and triage accordingly.

 What can you do to help your customers weather their situation?
 What untapped market base may be experiencing similar challenges?
 The 2001 startup airline Airtran grew during the recession following 9/11.
 They acquired discounted assets and served the market segment that bigger airlines couldn’t because of larger losses.